rf2485/camcan_scd_dMRI_paper/README.md

 ================

-This is the code used for data processing and statistical analyses in Flaherty, R., et al. (2023).
-"Diffusion Imaging Markers of Accelerated Neuronal Aging of the Lower Cingulum in Subjective Cognitive Decline"
+This is the code used for data processing and statistical analyses in Flaherty R, Sui YV, Masurkar AV, Betensky RA, Rusinek H, Lazar M. Diffusion imaging markers of accelerated aging of the lower cingulum in subjective cognitive decline.
+Frontiers in Neurology.
+2024;15. doi: 10.3389/fneur.2024.1360273.
-\[In press\]. *Frontiers in Neurology*.

 ## Directions